ivotron/docker-jupyter/README.md

 # jupyter

-Jupyter for python 3.4.x with pandas, matplotlib, pytables and h5py
+Jupyter for python 3.4.x with pandas, matplotlib, pytables and h5py.
+For more jupyter stacks, see [here](https://github.com/jupyter/docker-stacks).

 Usage: